 “This grant is a wonderful thing,” says Susan Baker, Gables’ Collections Manager and the project’s director.
-“We have a rich archival collection that needs to be shared and cared for.
+“We have a rich archival collection.
 This is an amazing opportunity and our work will serve the museum and the community.”

 - Creation of an archival policy

 - Inventory and organization of institutional records

 - Creation of an institutional records policy

 - Digitization of key materials for greater accessibility to staff, researchers, historians, students and the community at large

 - Collaboration with the Gables’ website developer to learn how to post materials on the website and make data available to the public

 - Transfer VHS and cassette media related to the site’s history to digital format

 Among the notable archival holdings are letters and first edition books by Nathaniel Hawthorne, most of the settlement program founder Caroline Emmerton’s writings and notes, former mansion owners’ papers and documents, and a large cache of materials relating to the historic house itself.

 To learn more about this amazing project and to enjoy the newly digitized collections, visit https://7gables.org/archives.
 Click here to learn more about the collections at The House of the Seven Gables.